-An article appeared in the Wanneroo Community Times on 25 April advising that City of Joondalup residents and businesses were being encouraged to use greywater to irrigate gardens and of the reduced building approval fee being applied for new installations.
+An article appeared in the Wanneroo Community Times on 25 April 2006 advising that City of Joondalup residents and businesses were being encouraged to use greywater to irrigate gardens and of the reduced building approval fee being applied for new installations.

-The City at the Great Garden's workshop to be held on 7 November 2006 will further promote greywater reuse and the fee reduction available to residents.
-Fact sheets on the subject are also being developed to be included on the City's website.
+The City at the Great Garden's workshop held on 7 November 2006 promoted greywater reuse and the fee reduction available to residents.
+Fact sheets on the subject are a being developed and will be available on the City's website.

-Possible Options to Consider in Relation to Support for Greywater
+Possible Options to Consider

-1. Further Fee Reduction.
+1. Further Fee Reduction

 The Committee could recommend to Council a further reduction in application and approval fees be offered to residents who choose to install an approved greywater system.
-It should be noted however, that as promotion of the fee reduction incentive currently in place is in its early stages, it is difficult to predict whether a further reduction in fees will have a significant impact on the number of residents who participate in greywater reuse.
+It should be noted however, that as promotion of the fee reduction incentive currently in place is in its early stages, it is unknown as yet if a further reduction in fees will have a significant impact on the number of residents who participate in greywater reuse.